jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 ## 1. Explicit and Structured Recursion

-Recursion is a simple but powerful concept that forms the bread and butter for functional computation.
-The rich profusion of which impli {Explicit Recursion}
+Recursion in its essense is something defined in terms of itself.
+It is a simple but powerful concept that forms the bread and butter for functional computation.
+Primitive recursion is a type of recursion

 {Structured Recursion}
+Its profuseness has meant that abstracting away common patterns could replace a plethora of primitive recursive functions.
+Meijer et al has introduced

 {Advantages of structuring recursion}